Charter School Prop 39 Facilities Requests are Due November 1

 March 1 – Deadline for the charter school to respond to the preliminary offer.

 April 1 – Deadline for a final offer of facilities by the school district.

 May 1 – Deadline for acceptance of offer of facilities by charter school.

-Given these tight timelines, it is critical that a facilities request be reviewed shortly after receipt to determine the reasonableness of the charter school’s ADA projections and to contemplate the facilities to be offered.
-Also keep in mind that in certain circumstances, even proposed charter schools may request facilities, so a request from a school that has not yet been approved is a possibility.
+Given these tight timelines, it is critical that a facilities request be reviewed shortly after receipt to determine the reasonableness of the charter school’s ADA projections, and, if necessary, to consult legal counsel on this issue.

 For assistance with processing Prop.
-39 facilities requests or with any charter school matter, please contact one of our nine offices located statewide.
-You can also visit our website, follow us on Facebook or Twitter, or download our Client News Brief App.
+39 facilities requests or with any charter school matter, please feel free to contact one of our eight offices located statewide.
+You can also visit our website, follow us on Facebook, or download our Client News Brief App.

 Walnut Creek Office

 As the information contained herein is necessarily general, its application to a particular set of facts and circumstances may vary.
 For this reason, this News Brief does not constitute legal advice.
 We recommend that you consult with your counsel prior to acting on the information contained herein.